Employee Buy-InHow to introduce GPS tracking to employees

 - Recognize all positive changes and improvements you see once the system is up and running.
 Whether it’s a gift certificate or cash bonus or simply a letter from the company president, be sure to recognize and reward desired behavior.
 This will clearly demonstrate to employees that the system provides benefits to both the company and the individual drivers.

 - Don’t install the system before informing your employees.
-You may be tempted to install the units without employee knowledge simply to track work or establish a benchmark by which to determine the system’s success.
+You may be tempted to install the units without employee knowledge (covert installation) simply to track work or establish a benchmark by which to determine the system’s success.
 However, the headaches and potential employee backlash usually aren’t worth it.
-If employees know about and understand the system from the start.

 - Efficiency starts rising from day one.
 Moreover, being open and honest builds trust with even the most critical employees.